 Healthcare and Insurance for Indian Students

 Indian students in Finland are required to have health insurance for their student visa.
-Public healthcare is available, but non-EU students usually rely on private insurance, which costs €30–€80 per month depending on the plan.
+Public healthcare is available, but non-EU students usually rely on private insurance and costs vary by provider and coverage.
 This covers outpatient care, emergency services, and some specialist consultations.

 Other important points for Indian students: